MagaluCloud/magalu/mgc/cli/docs/virtual-machine/instances/start/help.md

 ## Product catalog:
 - Usage:
-- ./mgc virtual-machine instances start [id] [flags]
+- mgc virtual-machine instances start [id] [flags]

 ## Other commands:
 - Flags:
 - --cli.list-links enum[=table]   List all available links for this command (one of "json", "table" or "yaml")
 - --cli.watch                     Wait until the operation is completed by calling the 'get' link and waiting until termination.
 Akin to '! get -w'
 - -h, --help                          help for start
-- --id uuid                       Instance id - for help use ./mgc virtual-machines instances list . (required)
+- --id uuid                       Instance id - for help use mgc virtual-machines instances list . (required)
 - -v, --version                       version for start

 ## Flags: